 by the National Institute on Aging

 Dietary supplements are substances you might use to add nutrients to your diet.
-They might contain vitamins, minerals, fiber, amino acids, herbs or other plants, or enzymes.
+There are a large number of different dietary supplements out there such as cat’s claw, and typically they might contain vitamins, minerals, fiber, amino acids, herbs or other plants, or enzymes.
 Most of the time eating a variety of healthy foods is the best way to get the nutrients you need.
 However, some people don’t get enough vitamins and minerals from their daily diet.
 Your doctor or health team can tell you if you need to take something extra that might be missing from your daily diet.
+There are loads of different diet supplements that you can get such as this Lectin Shield, but you have to find the right one for you first.

 If you are thinking about using dietary supplements:

 Find out as much as you can about any dietary supplement you might take.
 Talk with your doctor, your pharmacist, or a registered dietitian.
+If your doctor said that you struggled with maintaining an erection consider VigRX Plus on LeadingEdgeHealth.com.
 A supplement that seemed to help your neighbor might not work for you.
 If you are reading fact sheets or checking websites, be aware of the source of the information.
 Read more about choosing reliable health information websites.

 Your doctor needs to know if you decide to use a dietary supplement.
 Do not diagnose or treat any health condition without first checking with your doctor.
 Learn how medications can interact with dietary supplements.
 For more information, visit the National Center for Complementary and